Skip to content

 The client is not authorized to perform this operation.

 Note: The policy returned depends on your Lambda authorizer.
-If the resource-arn of the returned policy doesn't include the requesting resource, then the request is implicitly denied.
+If the resource-arn of the returned policy doesn't include the requesting resource, then the policy implicitly denies requests.

-Extended Request Id: MY-BIVb4GEdGeZB=ExplicitDenyException User: anonymous is not authorized to perform: execute-api:Invoke on resource: api-resource-arn with an explicit deny: request-id
+Extended Request Id: EXAMPLE1ABdGeZB=ExplicitDenyException User: anonymous is not authorized to perform: execute-api:Invoke on resource: api-resource-arn with an explicit deny: request-id

 Resolve "not authorized to access this resource" errors from the Lambda authorizer

-You might get not authorized to access this resource errors intermittently because of policy caching.
+You might get "not authorized to access this resource" errors intermittently because of policy caching.
 To confirm that Authorization Caching is turned on, review your Lambda authorizer's configuration in the API Gateway console.
-Then, do one of the following:
+Then, take one of the following actions:

 • For a one-time test, run the AWS CLI command flush-stage-authorizers-cache.
 When the authorizer's cache entries are flushed, call your API again.